Companies Act (2022 Revision) of the Cayman Islands (the “Law“).

 - Payment of the registration fee (see section “Fees“).

-- Notification to ROC of the proposed registered office of the Transferring Entity in Cayman.
+- Filing with the ROC, notice of the address of the proposed registered office of the Transferring Entity in Cayman.

 - ROC must be satisfied that it is not against the public interest to register the Transferring Entity.